A cougar (Puma concolor) is known to be a large Native American cat that belongs to the subfamily Felinae.

 They sometimes communicate with their scream, which can be referenced to some of their common names.
 Although, these scream are misinterpreted to be the calls of humans or other animals.

-Cougar colouring is plain (hence the Latin name concolor) but it varies on the individual and even siblings.
-The fur is tawny like that of a lion, which is why it was initially regarded as the “mountain lion.”
-Sometimes it varies from silvery-grey to reddish with lighter patches on the underbody, including the chin, jaws, and throat.
+Cougar coloring is plain (hence the Latin name concolor) but varies depending on the individual and siblings.
+The fur is tawny like a lion’s, which is why it was initially regarded as the “mountain lion.”
+Sometimes it varies from silvery-grey to reddish, with lighter patches on the underbody, including the chin, jaws, and throat.

-Infants are born spotted with blue eyes and ring on their tails, while juvenile have pale and dark spots remain on their flanks.
-An all-black colouring (melanism) has never been recorded, despite anaecdotes to the contrary.
+Infants are born spotted with blue eyes and rings on their tails, while juveniles have pale and dark spots that remain on their flanks.
+An all-black coloring (melanism) has never been recorded despite anecdotes to the contrary.
 The name “black panther” is given to any melanistic individual of any species, most especially leopards and jaguars.

-There has been some report indicating that leucistic individuals exist, according to a camera trap recorded in Serra dos Órgãos National Park in Rio de Janeiro in 2013.
+There has been some report indicating that leucistic individuals exist, according to a camera trap recorded in Serra dos Ă“rgĂŁos National Park in Rio de Janeiro in 2013.

 The cougar is known to have large paws and are proportionally the largest hind legs in Felidae, allowing the cougar to have one of the highest leaps and short-sprint ability.